Aliases for KIDINS220 Gene

 GeneCards Summary for KIDINS220 Gene

 KIDINS220 (Kinase D-Interacting Substrate, 220kDa) is a Protein Coding gene.
 Diseases associated with KIDINS220 include rectal prolapse and rectal disease.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include PDZ domain binding and protein kinase regulator activity.
 An important paralog of this gene is TANC1.

 UniProtKB/Swiss-Prot Summary for KIDINS220 Gene